PocketGuard Roadmap

 What: PocketGuard customers would be able to create customized transaction rules and tell PocketGuard how exactly they would like to categorize their transactions.
 As a result, PocketGuard would automatically update such current and upcoming transactions based on the Merchant, Payee, Account, Amount, Category, etc. This feature will automate the overall process of categorizing transactions and save tons of personal time.

-What: PocketGuard customers would be able to invite a collaborator into their personal budget and set roles, such as Viewer or Editor in order to share their household budget for different purposes.
-The invited members would get their own login details for the shared view based on the access provided by the Group Manager.
+What: PocketGuard customers would be able to invite a collaborator into their budget and set roles, such as Viewer or Editor to share their household budget for different purposes.
+The invited members would get their login details for the shared view based on the access provided by the Group Manager.

 We’re exploring a bunch of ways to improve budgeting in PocketGuard to better support all of the unique ways people think about their money.
 More to come.
 Stay tuned so you won’t miss important updates.